allenlinsh/xyz/content/goals/day-2.md

 ---
 title: day 2
+date: 2024-05-02Z-4
 ---

+### Notes

+**10:50 AM**

-> My daily goals from yesterday were too ambitious and I didn't complete all of them.
+My daily goals from yesterday were too ambitious and I didn't complete all of them.
 I will start my day with a 5k morning run today and set more realistic goals and focus on completing **one task** for each category.

-### Log

-- `10:50 AM`: Started work
+**11:40 AM**

-- `11:40 AM`: Completed vision docs for Fireplace,  now working on hold-to-record feature for Wakeup Club
+I just completed the vision docs for Fireplace.
+I'm now working on hold-to-record feature for Wakeup Club.

-### Challenge
+### Challenge of the day

 - [x] Write about [Fireplace](https://makefireplace.com)'s 2024 vision

 ### Morning Tasks

 - [x] 5k morning run
-- [ ] (3hr) Complete hold-to-record feature for [Wakeup Club](https://wakeupclubapp.com)
+- [x] (3hr) Complete hold-to-record feature for [Wakeup Club](https://wakeupclubapp.com)
 - [ ] Read two chapters of The 5 AM Club
 - [ ] (1hr) Record and uplaod new episode of [Morning Walk & Talk](https://www.youtube.com/playlist?list=PLV4wvVQg3Ij9KLKERa1giDFAV5UQ4e9yg)